canonical/kafka-operator/docs/how-to/h-cluster-migration/h-cluster-migration.md

 ## Stopping MirrorMaker replication

-Once confident in the successful completion of the data client migration, the running processes on each of the charm units can be killed, stopping the MirrorMaker processes active on the Charmed Apache Kafka cluster.
+Once confident in the successful completion of the data client migration, stop the running MirrorMaker processes on each of unit of the Charmed Apache Kafka cluster.